natashabatalha/PandExo/docs/installation.rst

 JWST Reference Data
 ````````````````````
-JWST Reference data has been updated to 1.5!
+JWST Reference data has been updated to 2.0!

 .. warning::
     Reference data for OLD 1.3 is NOT backwards compatible with PandExo/Pandeia 1.4/1.5.
 The old reference data
     can be found `here <http://ssb.stsci.edu/pandeia/engine/1.3/pandeia_data-1.3.tar.gz>`_ if you still wish to use PandExo v1.3.
 It is important to make sure that the version number of `PandExo` matches the version number of your reference data.

-The new reference data is located `here for V1p6 <https://stsci.app.box.com/v/pandeia-refdata-v1p6>`_.
+The new reference data is located `here for v2p0 <https://stsci.app.box.com/v/pandeia-refdata-v2p0-jwst>`_.
 Hopefully backwards compatibility issues will subside as Pandeia becomes more mature.
+More information on `pandeia installation can be found here <https://outerspace.stsci.edu/display/PEN/Pandeia+Engine+Installation>`_

 After you have downloaded the reference data, create environment variable: